jeussantiago/CoinCompanions/README.md

     -   [x] if user accepts, they become friends: delete friend request
     -   [x] if user declines, delete friend request (maybe notify user but probably not)
 -   [x] remove friend

-Frontend

--   [ ] can search users by email frontend
-    -   will be able to see if can add user as friend or 'pending' if friend request sent already (could also just not make the pending user visible)
--   [ ] other user sees all friend request each with a button to accept or decline
-    -   [ ] on accept, both users become friend
-    -   [ ] on decline, friend request deleted
--   [ ] view to see all user's friends
--   [ ] delete friend: 3 dots then popup that confirms if user wants to delete the friend

 #### TRIP & EXPENSES